maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 > ### Reading Markdown
 >
-> Notice how Markdown uses brackets and parentheses for creating links, and asterisks to indicate emphasis.
+> Notice above how Markdown uses brackets and parentheses for creating links, and asterisks to indicate emphasis.

 <!--more-->